tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Unit tests, however, are integral parts of the code base for a test implementation, and thus do not provide a basis for confirming that different test implementations in different languages behave in the same ways when presented with identical inputs.

-### 7.3 Test Validation Data and Edge Cases (non-normative)
+### 7.3 Data for Conformance Testing and Edge Cases (non-normative)

-The documentation of a test should include validation data, providing inputs for a test, and for each input, providing the expected outputs for that test for those inputs.
-Such a validation data set can be used to validate that any implementation of the test is responding as expected.
+The documentation of a test should include conformance testing data.
+Such conformance testing data should provide inputs for a test, and for each input, the expected outputs.
+Such a conformance testing data set can be used to validate that any implementation of the test is responding as expected.

-An implementation of a test then needs to be connected to a test validation harness that can read the example data for each test, present the test with the specified inputs, and confirm that the outputs from the test match the expected outputs for those inputs.
+An implementation of a test then needs to be connected to a conformance testing harness that can read the example data for each test, present the test with the specified inputs, and confirm that the outputs from the test match the expected outputs for those inputs.
 This is a critical step in confirming that a test implementation is correct and behaves as expected, and it is also a critical step in confirming that different implementations of the same test in different languages behave in the same way when presented with identical inputs.
-It would also be possible to frame test validation data that has the same structure as the expected inputs for a `Use Case`, but such data are much harder to produce in a way that tests individual decision paths within individual tests in isolation, and thus it is more difficult to use such data to confirm that individual tests are behaving as expected.
+It would also be possible to frame conformance testing data that has the same structure as the expected inputs for a `Use Case`, but such data are much harder to produce in a way that tests individual decision paths within individual tests in isolation, and thus it is more difficult to use such data to confirm that individual tests are behaving as expected.
 If such integration test data include synthetic values, they should be marked so as to be clearly distinguishable from actual data.

 See also: [Guide to Marking and Identifying Synthetic and Modified Data](../guide/synthetic/index.md)

-#### 7.3.1 Example Test Validation Data (non-normative)
+#### 7.3.1 Example Conformance Testing Data (non-normative)

-The test validation data set that accompanies the BDQ implementer's guide includes these (and other) rows for VALIDATION_COUNTRYCODE_STANDARD, which is a test that evaluates whether the value in dwc:countryCode is a valid ISO 3166-1-alpha-2 country code.
+The conformance testing data set that accompanies the BDQ implementer's guide includes these (and other) rows for VALIDATION_COUNTRYCODE_STANDARD, which is a test that evaluates whether the value in dwc:countryCode is a valid ISO 3166-1-alpha-2 country code.

 | Label | dwc:countryCode | Response.status | Response.result | Response.comment | Term Name |
 | --- | --- | --- | --- | --- | --- |